Lessar277/google-homepage/README.md

 Version 1.0.1 - Fixed a bug where the two buttons beneath the search bar were not centered.

 Version 1.0.2 - Added hover opacity for the "Apps" and "Sign-in" button

+Version 1.0.3 - Updated the Google logo with the new 2015 Logo Doodle